The Kalahari Augrabies Extreme Marathon (KAEM) is a multi-stage extreme marathon held annually in October in the Kalahari desert in South Africa.

 - Permission of private farm owners

-- Meals before and after the start
+- Meals before and after the event

 - Prize giving function with wine